-Google Cloud Endpoints is a distributed API management system.
-It provides an API console, hosting, logging, monitoring and other features to help you create, share, maintain, and secure your APIs.
-You can use Cloud Endpoints with any API that supports the OpenAPI Specification, formerly known as the Swagger spec, or with gRPC services (currently in beta).
+Endpoints is a distributed API management system.
+It provides an API console, hosting, logging, monitoring, and other features to help you create, share, maintain, and secure your APIs.
+This page provides an overview of Cloud Endpoints for OpenAPI.
+For information on other types of API frameworks supported by Endpoints, see All Endpoints docs.

 - Compute Engine

-- Container Engine
+- Google Kubernetes Engine

 Controlling API access

-Cloud Endpoints lets you configure your API to require an API key for any call and validates the API key.
-You can also use the Google Cloud Platform Console to share your API with other developers so they can enable your API and generate API key(s) to call it.
+Endpoints lets you configure your API to require an API key for any call and validates the API key.
+You can also use the Google Cloud console to share your API with other developers so they can enable your API and generate API keys to call it.

 Authenticating API users